peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 #### Workflow 1: Run an Experiment

-This is the primary workflow for generating new experimental data.
-The PowerShell entry point (`run_experiment.ps1`) calls the Python batch controller (`experiment_manager.py`), which in turn executes a loop of single replications using `orchestrate_replication.py`.
+This is the primary workflow for generating new experimental data or for resuming/repairing an interrupted experiment.
+The PowerShell entry point (`run_experiment.ps1`) calls the Python batch controller (`experiment_manager.py`), which functions as a state machine.
+It repeatedly audits the experiment's state and, if incomplete, calls `orchestrate_replication.py` to run or repair the necessary replications.
+This self-healing loop continues until the experiment is complete, at which point the manager performs a final aggregation.

-Each replication executes a seven-stage pipeline:

-1.  **Build LLM Queries**: `orchestrate_replication.py` calls `build_llm_queries.py` to sample personalities and generate trial data, queries, and manifests.

-2.  **LLM Interaction**: `orchestrate_replication.py` now calls `run_llm_sessions.py` in parallel for each trial.
-This significantly speeds up new runs by making concurrent API calls, up to the limit defined by `max_parallel_sessions` in `config.ini`.
+The `orchestrate_replication.py` script executes the full pipeline for a single run, which can be conceptually broken into four main stages:

+1.  **Build Queries**: Generates all necessary query files and manifests for each trial.
+2.  **Run LLM Sessions**: Interacts with the LLM API in parallel to get responses.
-3.  **Response Processing**: `process_llm_responses.py` parses the LLM's raw text responses into structured score and mapping files.
+3.  **Process & Analyze**: Parses the raw responses and runs all statistical analyses, culminating in a `replication_report.txt`.

-4.  **Analyze Performance**: `analyze_llm_performance.py` calculates the core performance metrics (MRR, Top-1 Accuracy, etc.) and saves them to a machine-readable `replication_metrics.json` file.

-5.  **Run Bias Analysis**: `run_bias_analysis.py` reads the `replication_metrics.json` file, calculates positional bias, and injects these new metrics back into the file.

-6.  **Generate Report**: The orchestrator generates the final, human-readable `replication_report.txt` by combining run parameters with the finalized data from `replication_metrics.json`.

-7.  **Finalize Replication**: Finally, `experiment_aggregator.py` is called on the run directory.
-It parses the newly created report and generates the `REPLICATION_results.csv` summary, marking the replication as fully complete and valid.
+4.  **Finalize Replication**: Creates the `REPLICATION_results.csv` summary, marking the run as valid.

 <div align="center">
-  <p>Workflow 1: Run an Experiment.
-The primary workflow for generating new experimental data.</p>
+  <p>Workflow 1: Run an Experiment, showing the main control loop and the internal replication pipeline.</p>
   <img src="images/architecture_workflow_1_run_experiment.png" width="100%">
 </div>